Login or Register to make a submission.

 Authors are requested to submit their papers electronically by using online manuscript submission available at http://aseestant.ceon.rs/index.php/jomb/.
 This site will guide authors stepwise through the submission process.

 Each manuscript should be accompanied by a cover letter containing a brief statement describing the novelty and importance of the work submitted.
 Authors may indicate names of reviewers who they wish to be included or excluded from reviewing their manuscripts.
-All manuscripts are peer reviewed by at least two independent reviewers.
-All manuscripts submitted to the Journal of Medical Biochemistry are checked using CrossCheck iThenticate plagiarism detection system for duplicate and unattributed content.
+All manuscripts are peer-reviewed by at least two independent reviewers.
+All manuscripts submitted to the Journal of Medical Biochemistry are checked using the CrossCheck iThenticate plagiarism detection system for duplicate and unattributed content.

-Type the manuscript (including table legends, figure legends and references) double-spaced using 12 font size on one page of A4 or 81/2×11’’ paper.
+Type the manuscript (including table legends, figure legends, and references) double-spaced using 12 font size on one page of A4 or 81/2×11’’ paper.
 Number the pages consecutively (with the title page being page 1) and leave 2.5 cm margins on all sides.
 Avoid footnotes in the text, use parentheses instead.
-Papers and reviews should usually occupy no more than eight printed pages; short communications, case reports and letters to the editor should not exceed four printed pages.
+Papers and reviews should usually occupy no more than eight printed pages; short communications, case reports, and letters to the editor should not exceed four printed pages.
 Each full page of printed text corresponds to approximately 1400 words.

 Allow space for tables and illustrations within the page limit.
 Manuscripts should be prepared in accordance with the guidelines below.
 The electronic copy of the manuscript should be saved as a Word for Windows (.doc) or Rich Text Format (.rtf) file.
-Manuscripts must be submitted using double line-spaced, unjustified text throughout, with headings and subheadings in bold case (not underlined).
-Press ENTER only at the end of a paragraph, list entry or heading.
+Manuscripts must be submitted using double-line-spaced, unjustified text throughout, with headings and subheadings in bold case (not underlined).
+Press ENTER only at the end of a paragraph, list entry, or heading.

 Letters to the editor are arranged like short communications but without a Summary.